Hoarding Officially Recognized as Mental Disorder

-When it officially stamps hoarding as a disorder in May, the American Psychiatric Association (APA) will confirm what property management companies and owners and Fair Housing practitioners have already known: Hoarding is a mental disorder and a protected class.
+The American Psychiatric Association (APA) stamped hoarding as a disorder and confirmed what property management companies and owners and Fair Housing practitioners have already known: hoarding is a mental disorder and a protected class.

-Hoarding is one of 11 disorders newly classified in fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the first updated edition since 1994 of the APA’s book used by clinicians and researchers to diagnose and classify mental disorders.
+Hoarding is one of 11 disorders classified in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the APA’s book used by clinicians and researchers to diagnose and classify mental disorders.
 This official classification should serve as a reminder that handling hoarders is a delicate situation and, if not handled correctly, could have serious Fair Housing implications.

-The DSM-5 classification will punctuate the need for properties to use caution and common sense to try and remedy a delicate situation.
+The DSM-5 classification punctuates the need for properties to use caution and common sense to try and remedy a delicate situation.

 “In the Fair Housing world, its just re-enforcement of what we already know,” Lynn Dover, an attorney at San Diego-based Kimball, Tirey and St. John LLP said.
 “Certainly from a client education standpoint, I think it may make it a little easier for us to convince them it is a disability even though it’s been a disability all along.
 For those who might be reluctant to view hoarding as a disability, the classification of hoarding as a recognized mental disorder may help.”